Introducing Slack Connect: the future of business communication

 - Quickly triage issues and provide first-class support for their largest customers

-New apps will speed up workflows such as these even further, and streamline the cumbersome tasks that are required to make them happen.
+New apps will speed up workflows like these even further and streamline the cumbersome tasks required to make them happen.
 Take meetings, for example.
-Scheduling them externally is time-consuming because of a lack of visibility across tools and organisations.
-With Slack Connect and our upcoming Outlook and Google Calendar integrations, Slack will scan everyone’s calendars – across different calendar apps and organisations – and suggest available meeting slots.
+Scheduling them externally is time-consuming because of a lack of visibility across tools and organizations.
+With Slack Connect and our upcoming Outlook and Google Calendar integrations, Slack will scan everyone’s calendars—across different calendaring apps and organizations—and suggest available meeting slots.

 Strengthen business relationships

-No matter where everyone is located, Slack Connect allows teams around the world to stay close to their partners, while building trust along the way.
+No matter where everyone is located, Slack Connect allows teams around the world to stay close with their partners, while building trust along the way.

-‘We see ourselves as an extension of our customers’ teams.
-Working with our customers in Slack channels helps to reduce any friction.’
+“We see ourselves as an extension of our customers’ team.
+Working with our customers in Slack channels helps reduce any friction.”

 And as projects and relationships grow, all parties can add new teammates and access past conversations, files and context to keep everyone on the same page.